 - The programme of work is not fully justified by peer review, or;

 - Specific resources are not fully justified for this programme of work.

 A decision to prune occurs during the main assessment of the proposal prior to scoring, not in the later ranking and funding decisions.
 Scoring is carried out based on the value of the pruned award.

-Following discussion, each proposal is scored from 1-10 by each member using the scoring matrix for board and panel meetings.
+Following discussion, each proposal is scored from 1-10 by each member using the scoring matrix for board and panel meetings (PDF, 130KB).
 Scores are submitted anonymously and collated by an electronic system.
 The median score of the individual member scores, rounded to the nearest whole number, is used to rank all proposals under consideration.
 The final median score is made known to applicants.

 At the end of a meeting, all proposals are ranked by their median score.
 A cumulative commitment line can then be drawn, to determine the median scoring categories in which all grants can be funded and the scoring category in which not all the applications can be supported, given the available budget.
 Additional consideration of the applications in the latter category is then used to determine which of those attaining the same score should be supported, and which not, taking into account quality, likely impact and fit to MRC’s strategic priorities.